shoes/shoes4/README.md

    backend, in isolation from the DSL.
 Shoes 4 comes with an isolation spec suite for the Swt backend.

 There are rake tasks for running specs.
-Some examples:
+Some examples (run `rake --tasks` to see a more complete list):

     $ rake spec                      # Run the whole spec suite
     $ rake spec:shoes                # Run integration specs using the mock backend